wenmm/ActiveDriverWGS/README.md

 # ActiveDriverWGS

 ActiveDriverWGS is a driver discovery tool for analysis of whole genome sequencing data.
-It analyzes the mutational burden of SNVs and short INDELs in functionally defined region of interest and retrieves regions which are significantly mutated compared to user-defined background window.
+It analyzes the mutational burden of SNVs and short INDELs in functionally defined regions of interest and retrieves regions which are significantly mutated compared to user-defined background window.

 For more information, please refer to the ActiveDriverWGS publication. https://www.biorxiv.org/content/early/2017/12/19/236802